imfl/beautiful-jekyll/derivative-pricing/index.md

 - For the C code for this project, click [here](https://github.com/imfl/derivative-pricing) (GitHub).

-## Pricing Participating Life Insurance Policies using Finite Difference Method
+## Pricing participating life insurance policies

 ### More Information